jpeterstewart/ItemsView_Issue/README.md

-### This project illustrates a few issues with ItemsView and ListView and makes it easy to reproduce some bugs.
+### This small app illustrates a few issues with ItemsView and ListView and makes it easy to reproduce some bugs.
 You can easily add more items to the views and see the result directly.

 #### ItemsView improves on ListView in that it doesn't have all the unnecessary padding between items.
 However, it has the following problems: